-Oklahoma City University celebrates and seeks diversity and practices inclusion in all its forms-from human qualities of gender, race, sexual orientation, and disability, to diversity of ideas regarding religious beliefs, cultural identities, and political and social convictions.
+OCU celebrates diversity and practices inclusion in all its forms-from human qualities of gender, race, sexual orientation, and disability, to diversity of ideas regarding religious beliefs, cultural identities, and political and social convictions.
 It is understood that the intersections of varied social identities, lived experiences, and ideas enrich lives.
 The enrichment occurs all while developing personal values based on expansive interactions with those with whom common experiences are shared and those with whom few common experiences are shared.
-Diversity enriches academic, professional, and personal opportunities and is a source of strength and empowerment for all and allows OCU to prioritize inclusion as we consider and embrace all who are a part of our community.
+Diversity of thought, inclusion, access, equitable practices, and belonging enrich academic, professional, and personal opportunities, and is a source of strength and empowerment for all and allows OCU to prioritize inclusion, access, and equity as we consider and embrace all who are a part of our community.